Understanding Applicant Tracking Systems

 What are Applicant Tracking Systems?

 In 2019, it’s crucial to have an understanding of applicant tracking systems.
 Did you ever wonder why, after submitting dozens (sometimes hundreds) of job applications, you never hear anything back?
 The answer is, most likely, an applicant tracking system.
 An applicant tracking system (ATS) is just what it sounds like.
-Picture a complicated piece of software, sorting and determining which applicants move on in the hire process and which ones don’t.
+Picture a complicated piece of software that recruiters can use to sort and determine which applicants move on in the hire process and which ones don’t.
 With the increasing supply for jobs, companies need to streamline their hiring process.
-Before your resume lands on the desk of a corporate recruiter, it often goes through the ATS.
+Before your resume lands on the desk of a corporate recruiter, it is often uploaded into an ATS.

 It’s no mystery to any job seeker that applying online is becoming the new norm.
 Job seekers who submit their resume and job application through an online form are interacting with an ATS.
-Basically, ATS helps them achieve this goal while making your goal of getting a job more difficult.
-It sucks right?
-Also, you are less and less likely to not encounter them.
 They are becoming increasingly more popular: 98% of Fortune 500 companies and a growing number of small and mid-sized businesses filter resumes through an applicant tracking system before someone takes a look, assuming they ever do!

 Why Do Companies Use Applicant Tracking Systems?